AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Lattice.md

 where $\Nop_j=\adop_j\aop_j$ is the number operator for site $j$, and the sum in the first term is over all nearest neighbour pairs on some lattice (e.g. square or cubic).
 The on-site interaction term $\Nop_j(\Nop_j-1)$ is just what we have been writing as $\adop_j\adop_j\aop_j\aop_j$ previously.
 In 1D, you can think of this as the lattice version of the Lieb--Liniger model, in that in involves a kinetic term (sometimes called the __hopping term__) and a short-ranged interaction.

 The Hubbard model was first introduced to describe electrons in solids.
 In that case the particles are fermions, and we have to deal with their spin.
 We'll come to this __Fermi Hubbard model__ shortly.
 In this section we are going to discuss the more straightforward __Bose Hubbard__ model introduced in {% cite Fisher:1989aa %}.
-The application these authors had in mind was to liquid He$^{4}$ or superconductors in which the Cooper pairs (more on those later) approximate interacting bosons.
+These authors had in mind applications to liquid He$^{4}$ on a substrate or granular superconductors in which the Cooper pairs (more on those later) approximate interacting bosons.
 However, ten years after its invention, the model found its natural home in the description of bosonic atoms confined to optical lattices.

 ### The Mott State